Michael-MD/Fourier-Epicycles/readme.md

 ```
 python fourier_visualization path/to/img frac_points_used export_animation use_main_curve
 ```
-frac_points_used is a value between 0 and 1 and specifies the number of points to use for the final image, the more points the more detailed the the slower it becomes. export_animation is a bool and is therefore either 0 or 1, 1 for export animation. use_main_curve produces an image using only the main curve found in the image, for more complicated images like the titanic, this should be set to 0.
+frac_points_used is a value between 0 and 1 and specifies the number of points to use for the final image, the more points the more detailed the the slower it becomes.
+If the string None is passed, all points are used. export_animation is a bool and is therefore either 0 or 1, 1 for export animation. use_main_curve produces an image using only the main curve found in the image, for more complicated images like the titanic, this should be set to 0.